tianhaoz95/time_since/NOTE.md

 Your task is to add a "sort" icon button to the top right corner of the item status screen.
 When user tap on the "sort" button, a drop down menu will show up to let user choose what should the list of item status be sorted with.
 The options are by name, by last logged date.

+Your task is to add a python script with name `add_early_adopter.py` under `scripts` directory.
+The purpose of the script is to record user signed up with specified email as an early adopter user and have discounted price for the app.
+The script should be accept argument `--email` as the early adopter user's email, it should take an email, query the Firebase auth to convert email to the user's uid, and add `type: early_adopter` under `/users/{uid}` in Firestore database.

+Your task is to make `SERVICE_ACCOUNT_KEY_PATH` in `scripts/add_early_adopter.py` a environment variable.

 === Backlog ===

 Your task is to use in_app_purchase package (https://pub.dev/packages/in_app_purchase#upgrading-or-downgrading-an-existing-in-app-subscription) to bring up in app purchase when the user tap on subscribe button on the upgrade screen.
 Here is an example code for using the package: